naheedmk/chaostoolkit-cf-blocker/README.md

 ### AppBlocker Chaos Toolkit Interface
 If you have not installed the `cfblocker` package, then make sure you run Chaos Toolkit from this directory (the root of this repository) using `pyhton -m chaostoolkit run exp.json` or else the `cfblocker` module will not be found.
+Otherwise just use `chaos run exp.json` from any directory.

 Currently, the Chaos Toolkit interface does not support saving information about what was targeted, which should be okay for the time being as we have yet to observe Cloud Foundry moving app instances as a result of any of these actions.